AdriaPadilla/YouTubeScraper/README.md

 Hi All!

 This is an example of how we can scrape YouTube Video metrics.
 This thecnique is especially useful for those who need to collect video data, but have API quota limitations.
-I have written this code as an example, in the framework of a PhD thesis. **This needs a lot of improvement, and is not intended for intensive work**.
-It is only a methodological approximation.
+I have written this code as an example, in the framework of a PhD thesis. **This is only a hypothetical exercise, and is not intended for intensive work.
+It's only a methodological approximation.**

 There are some important considerations:
 - **The starting point is the ID of a video**.
 For the script to work you must have a CSV document with all the IDs.